 - Repeat with remaining batter.
 Serve waffles with maple syrup and nut butter, or any other toppings that sound good!

-*Make your own oat flour: Simply blend old-fashioned or quick-cooking oats in a food processor or blender until they are ground into a fine flour.
+*Make your own oat flour: Simply blend old-fashioned or quick-cooking oats (be sure to buy certified gluten-free oats if necessary) in a food processor or blender until they are ground into a fine flour.
 You'll need to blend roughly 1½ cups oats to make enough flour for these waffles (you will probably end up with a little extra).
 Once you've blended the flour, measure it using the spoon and swoop method to make sure you have the right amount.

 Make it egg free: You can actually just omit the eggs.
 The waffles will be slightly more delicate, but they've turned out great for me.

 Make it dairy free: Use non-dairy milk and coconut oil.